Posts

 Image

 The SDP's Lesser known logo Most politically informed individuals will recognize the original SDP logo, with its bold blue and red letters—simple and memorable.
 Political enthusiasts might also be aware of the post-1990 SDP emblem, which took a more modern approach to the three letters and the underscore."
 However, I was surprised to discover that Owen's desperate attempt to keep the SDP alive featured a different iteration of the party's trademark logo.
-This version of the logo is so rare that the only evidence I could find of its existence was a 'Thames News' report covering the remnant SDP's 1988 Torquay conference.
+This version of the logo is so rare that the only evidence I could find of its existence was both a 'Thames News' report covering the remnant SDP's 1988 Torquay conference and the BBC merger documentary.
 It included a blue shadow beneath the red underscore and a large red tick following it.
-(The "Tick" logo on a banner hung up on the "continuing" SDP's conference in Torquay's Riviera international centre" (the "tick" logo visible on a delegate's badge, delegate identified as either " Alec Ke...
+(The "Tick" logo on a banner hung up on the "continuing" SDP's conference in Torquay's Riviera international centre" (the "tick" logo visible on a delegate's badge, delegat...